UPPMAX/HPC-python/docs/day2/pandas.rst

 -----------------------------------

 The main object classes of Pandas are ``Series and ``DataFrame``.

 - ``pandas.Series(data, index=None, name=None, **kwargs)`` instantiates a 1D array with customizable indexes (labels) attached to every entry for easy access, and optionally a name for later addition to a DataFrame as a column

-  - Indexes can be numbers (integer or float), strings, datetime objects, or even tuples; the default is 0-based integer indexing
+  - Indexes can be numbers (integer or float), strings, datetime objects, or even tuples; the default is 0-based integer indexing.
+Indexes are also themselves a Pandas data type.

 - ``pandas.DataFrame(data, columns=None, index=None, **kwargs)`` instantiates a 2D array where every column is a Series: all entries are accessible by column and row labels

   - Any function that works with a DataFrame will work with a Series unless the function specifically requires column or index arguments
   - Column labels and row indexes/labels can be safely (re)assigned as needed